Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 *Note: Train line = Orange; Validation line = Blue
 </p>

+So what's next in this study?
+I would like to explore Test Time Augmentation (TTA) to further enhance my model.
+TTA has been known to improve base neural networks by aggregating predictions across transformed versions of test images and it a common practice to expand on base models.
+I would also like to try converting the images into larger ones (e.g.,converting images to 448x448x3) and lastly, I would like to compare other architectures alongisde EfficientNetB4 to see if they have an improved baseline.

 ## Table of Contents

 This assignment contains the following areas: